infinum/ios-viper-xcode-templates/README.md

 ## Demo project

 There's a TV Shows demo project in Demo folder.
-You can find most common VIPER module use cases in it.
+You can find the most common VIPER module use cases in it.
 If you're already familiar with the base Viper modules you can check out our [RxModule Guide](Documentation/Viper%20RxModule%20Guide.md).

 If you want to check out how you could use Formatter in your apps, feel free to check out [Formatter Guide](Documentation/Formatter%20documentation.md).